gbromios/python-stormondemand/README.md

 >>> # if the storm interface returns an error, LWApi will raise an exception
 >>> try:
 ...     storm.req('/Some/Invented/method')
-... except lwapi.StormException as e:
+... except stormpy.StormException as e:
 ...     print e.error_class
 ...     print e.full_message
 ...